Monitor Deloitte

-Monitor Deloitte is the multinational strategy consulting practice of Deloitte Consulting.
+Monitor Deloitte is the multinational strategy consulting practice of Deloitte.
 Monitor Deloitte specializes in providing strategy consultation services to the senior management of major organizations and governments.
-It helps its clients address a variety of management areas, including: Organic Growth, Strategic Transformation, Innovation and Ventures, Business Design and Configuration, Strategic Sensing and Insight Services.
+It helps its clients address a variety of management areas, including: Strategic Transformation, Growth Strategy, Innovation & Ventures, Business Design & Configuration, and Economics.

 Prior to its acquisition by Deloitte in January 2013, Monitor Deloitte was an American strategy consulting practice known as Monitor Group, which filed for chapter 11 bankruptcy in 2012.
-Monitor Group was founded in 1983 by six entrepreneurs with ties to the Harvard Business School, including Michael Porter.
-The advisory services now offered by Monitor Deloitte are in line with Monitor Group's legacy expertise, but expanded to a broader set of implementation and capabilities design focused on greater resilience to economic uncertainty.
+It was founded in 1983, by Michael Porter and five other entrepreneurs with ties to the Harvard Business School.
+The advisory services now offered by Monitor Deloitte are in line with Monitor Group's legacy expertise, but expanded to a broader set of implementation and capabilities design, focused on greater resilience to economic uncertainty.
 From 2005 to 2011, Monitor controversially provided services to Muammar Gaddafi's regime in Libya.

-Today, Monitor Deloitte is a market-facing Strategy and Business Design consulting practice.
-At the time of merger with Deloitte, it was led by Bansi Nagji.
-Prior to the merger with Deloitte, Bansi Nagji was President of Monitor Group and led the firm’s global innovation practice.
+Currently, Monitor Deloitte operates as a market-facing consulting practice focusing on Strategy & Business Design.
+At the time of its merger with Deloitte, the firm was under the leadership of Bansi Nagji, who had previously served as President of Monitor Group and led its global innovation practice.

 History

-Monitor Group was founded in 1983 by six entrepreneurs with ties to Harvard Business School, including Michael Porter, Mark B. Fuller, and Joseph B. Fuller.
+Monitor Group was founded in 1983, by six entrepreneurs with ties to Harvard Business School, including Michael Porter, Mark B. Fuller, and Joseph B. Fuller.

 In 2008, the Corporation for National and Community Service honored Monitor for outstanding pro bono service for its 10-year partnership with and providing consulting resources for New Profit Inc., a national venture philanthropy fund, as well as its consulting work through Monitor Institute.
 More than 250 Monitor Group consultants have participated in projects supporting New Profit and its portfolio organizations.